Peeragogy/peeragogy-workbook/peeragogy-workbook.md

 We have lots of other opportunities for peers to contribute.
 See http://peeragogy.org for more.

 Don’t worry too much about protocols or trying to catch up!
 Just jump in! :) “A Peeragogy Interview” © 2015 by the Peeragogy Project.
 All rights dedicated to the Public Domain under the Creative Commons Zero license.
 You can view the license online at https://creativecommons.org/publicdomain/zero/1.0/.

+***

+# Emergent Roadmap

+### ▶ Peeragogy project

+Feel free to join us and suggest new patterns and projects, or adapt our patterns to help shape another **Peeragogy Project**.

+### ▶ Roadmap

+Adding “What’s Next” steps to our patterns gives us a “distributed roadmap.”
+And this works both ways: If we sense that something needs to change about the project, that is a clue that we might need to record a new pattern.

+### ▶ Use or make

+We’ve spun off the pattern catalog from the *Peeragogy Handbook* into this paper, sharing it with a new community and gaining new perspectives.
+Let’s look for other parts of the handbook we can spin off!

+### ▶ Carrying capacity

+This pattern catalog has been rewritten in a way that should make it easy for anyone to add new patterns.
+Making it easy and fruitful for others to get involved is one of the best ways to redistribute the load (compare the **Newcomer** pattern).

+### ▶ A specific project

+Each project connected with the Peeragogy project should be described with one or more patterns, each with specific, tangible “what’s next” steps.
+The **Pattern Audit Routine** can help make these “what’s next” steps concrete.

+### ▶ Wrapper

+We need better practices for automating the wrapping-up process.
+One of the latest ideas is to develop a simple visual “dashboard” for the project that would be a web page people could access and immediately get an idea of what work is ongoing in the project with links for going more in depth and/or contributing.

+### ▶ Heartbeat

+Identifying and fostering new **Heartbeats** and new working groups is a task that can help make the community more robust.
+This is the temporal dimension of spin off projects described in **Use or Make**.

+### ▶ Creating a guide

+Working with our shepherd at PLoP to improve this paper!

+### ▶ Newcomer

+A more detailed (but non-limiting) “How to Get Involved” walk-through in text or video form would be good to develop.
+We can start by listing some of the things we’re learning about.

+### ▶ Pattern Audit Routine

+Regularly go through the **Pattern Audit Routine** in our future meetings.

+### ▶ Scrapbook

+After significantly pruning back the pattern catalog, we want it to grow
+again: new patterns are needed.
+Reviewing the contents of the **Scrapbook** will be one place to look for inspiration, but there are others.